Vegan Sticky Sesame Chickpeas

 - Remove from the heat and let sit to allow the chickpeas to absorb all of the flavor.

-- Serve with steamed broccoli, quinoa, or my instant pot rice and enjoy!
+- Serve with steamed broccoli, quinoa, or rice.

 This recipe was amazing.
 I always struggle to get a nice thick/sticky sauce when making it at home, but this turned out perfectly!